Ma-Marcinowski/Verificational-Model/README.md

         - AlexNet Core Network var1.0 - {as desc in paper};

         - VGG13 Core Network var1.0 - {as desc in paper}.
-However, the size of the output of the network is reduced by stride [2x2] on the first convolutional layer - as opposed to vanilla stride [1x1] on the first conv layer.
+However, the size of the output of the network is reduced by kernel stride [2x2] on the first convolutional layer - as opposed to vanilla kernel stride [1x1] on the first conv layer.
 Therefore (flattend and concatenated outputs of VGG core nets) input to FCL is of size [none, 16384] as opposed to [none, 65536];

         - Fully Connected Layers - three FC layers [4096, 1024, 256] and one output neuron (sigmoid activation) for both core network variants;